Jimmy Stewart Is Smart, Plays the Accordion, Flies B-24 Liberators, Loves His Wife, & Knows What He Believes In. So Don't Mess With Him.

 He Was Married One Time.
 And Remained Faithful.

 Much has been written about Jimmy Stewart’s romantic life.
-While his personal values and moral code make it hard to believe that Jim was ever the heartbreaking ladykiller some Stewart biographers make him out to be—that interpretation sounds more like an attempt of said biographers to present the near saintly Stewart in a controversial light in order to sell a book, if you ask me—there’s no doubt that young Jimmy Stewart was popular with the ladies!
+While his personal values and moral code make it hard to believe that Jim was ever the heartbreaking ladykiller some Stewart biographers make him out to be—that interpretation sounds more like an attempt of said biographers to present the near saintly Stewart in a controversial light in order to sell a book—there’s no doubt that young Jimmy Stewart was popular with the ladies.

 Jimmy dated such renown beauties as Ginger Rogers, Norma Shearer, Marlene Dietrich, Olivia de Havilland, and Dinah Shore before falling for the elegant and classy Gloria Hatrick McLean.

-Jim and Gloria met at a dinner party hosted by their good friends Gary and Rocky Cooper, who put the party together with the intent to set Jim and Gloria up!
-Well, the Coopers’ plan worked, and Jim and Gloria became near inseparable shortly after.
-As Jimmy said of meeting Gloria [aff. link],
+Jim and Gloria met at a dinner party hosted by their good friends, Gary and Rocky Cooper.
+The Coopers put the party together expressly to set Jim and Gloria up.

 “For me it had been love at first sight.
 She was the kind of girl I had always dreamed of.
 The kind you associate with open country, cooking stew, and not fainting because it was made of cut-up squirrels.
 She’d look at home on a sailboat or a raft.”

-Even better, Gloria wasn’t an actress, which Jimmy thought crucial to making a marriage in Hollywood work.
+Even better, Gloria wasn’t an actress, which Jim thought crucial to making a marriage in Hollywood work.

 Jim was a faithful, devoted husband, despite the temptations of Hollywood.
 He and Gloria remained happily married for 45 years, until Gloria’s passing in 1994.
-It was heartbreaking for Jimmy to lose the love of his life to lung cancer, but he was a firm believer that he would be with Gloria again:
+It was heartbreaking for Jimmy to lose the love of his life to lung cancer.
+But he firmly believed that he and Gloria would be together again: